patriciagrau/wikipedia_article_analysis/README.md

 # Wikipedia article analysis

+TLDR (Keivan)

+- The data is in the folder "data" separated by topic, and in the folder "joined_by_lang" not separated by topics (simply concatenated, not in correct conllu format).
+- Cosine sim scripts in creating_shell_scripts/language_scripts and creating_shell_scripts/topic_scripts.
+- Cosine sim data in cosine-sim-per-topic and cosine-sim-per-lang .
+- Language structures scripts in creating_shell_scripts/language_structures.sh .
+- Language structures data in folder lang_structures, separated by lang, and all together in file common_lang_structures.txt (from lang_structures notebook!)

 This repository contains the code for the master's thesis on Wikipedia Article Analysis, by Patricia Grau Francitorra.

 - The directory "scripts" contains the different scripts created.